gdakov/ritanic/README.md

-please note you are not required to obey ITAR to use this chip source code. also the 56 vector is only usable with multi tile chip+memory set, if used with external ram its better to use 12 vector as it is bc 56 vector would stall for memory at all time unless only 1-2 cores are in the chip. please note it is not in my culture to be owned as slave
+please note you are not required to obey ITAR to use this chip source code. also the 56 vector is only usable with multi tile chip+memory set, if used with external ram its better to use 12 vector as it is bc 56 vector would stall for memory at all time unless only 1-2 cores are in the chip. please note it is not in my culture to be owned as slave isa freeze as of 10.03.2025 unless bugs found in decoder.